satilla/Cartrac/README.md

 * Current Protection (2 Amp Fuse)
 * Buzzer

 The project's PCB file designed in Altium Designer.
-Software is written in KEIL uVission IDE.
+The software is written in KEIL uVission IDE.

 **You can also follow the topics about this project on [traccar.org](https://www.traccar.org).**